Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADAdministrativeUnitMember.md

 ## PARAMETERS

 ### -ObjectId
-The unique idenfier of an administrative unit in Azure Active Directory
+Specifies the unique ID of an administrative unit in Azure Active Directory.

 ```yaml
 Type: String